-Ideally, such conceptual model can also be reused by various stakeholders as part of a larger decision system.
-In such situations, the conceptual model is not only used solely for the risk or vulnerability assessment, but is embedded into the operational framework of the stakeholders.
+Ideally, various stakeholders can also reuse such conceptual models as part of a larger decision system.
+In such situations, the conceptual models are not only used solely for the risk or vulnerability assessment, but are embedded into the operational framework of the stakeholders.